 In conversation with Teen Vogue: Evolution of the fashion editorial and what’s next

-The Stephen Maria Gallery at Parsons School of Design shed its usual pristine facade for a more intimate setting, in hosting Fashion in Between: a series of panels, workshops, and screenings curated by the Gromek Institute of Fashion Business, directed by Abrima Erwiah in partnership with Teen Vogue and the Council of Fashion Designers of America.
+The Anna-Maria and Stephen Kellen Gallery at Parsons School of Design shed its usual pristine facade for a more intimate setting, in hosting Fashion in Between: a series of panels, workshops, and screenings curated by the Gromek Institute of Fashion Business, directed by Abrima Erwiah in partnership with Teen Vogue and the Council of Fashion Designers of America.
 The gallery, typically a blank canvas, was reimagined with a soft glow, illuminating mannequins and key exhibits that drew curious glances from attendees.

 Running from Oct.
 14 to Nov.
 4, the exhibition continues to evolve, inviting guests into conversations that encourage reflection on the often overlooked ‘in-between’ spaces of the fashion industry’s past, present, and future.